 We work alongside with the City Council and the Team of Mental Health for Homeless People (Equipo de Salud Mental para Personas Sin hogar (ESMES) to improve the assistance to people and make the resources more effective than the existing ones.
 In the spectrum of the assistance net for homeless people (XAPSLL), we also participate in annual recounts of homeless people to measure the problem in the city.

 A recount is a picture of the number of people that are sleeping on the street in a specific area in a specific night.
 To know how many people are sleeping rough is key to impulse useful policies and resources.
 Nowadays, a dozen of catalan areas have organised recounts but the figure is still very small.
 At Arrels, we have created a practical guide to encourage other areas so we can extend the figures of homelessness around Catalonia.

 Since 2016, Arrels organises the census of homeless people in Barcelona to know how much they suffer and, with this information, guide the policies and the resources so they can be more efficient.
 The action is part of a European campaign that pretends eradicate homelessness and to which 11 European cities have joint.

 When you live on the street you find yourself in a especially vulnerable situation brought to justice.
 Especially if you do not know your rights and duties.
 The legal service gives advice to people we assist when they get a fine for sleeping, drinking, or peeing on the street, when they have to renew or apply for some personalo documentation, they have been victims of fraud or assault or they have a pending criminal case.
-According to the 2019 census, 38% of interviewed people say that hey have been victims of physical or verbal assault.
+In 2021, we have legally advised 232 people.